Jeremy Pena Preview, Player Props: Astros vs. Red Sox

-Jeremy Pena -- 2-for-4 with a double in his most recent game -- will be in action for the Houston Astros versus the Boston Red Sox, with James Paxton on the mound, on August 21 at 8:10 PM ET.
+The Houston Astros and Jeremy Pena, who went 2-for-5 with a double last time out, battle Tanner Houck and the Boston Red Sox at Minute Maid Park, Tuesday at 8:10 PM ET.

-In his last game, he strung together two hits (going 2-for-4 with a double) against the Mariners.
+In his last appearance, he had two hits (going 2-for-5 with a double) against the Red Sox.

 Jeremy Pena Game Info & Props vs. the Red Sox